 I grew up experiencing the open spaces of the beach and the mostly calm view of the Gulf of Mexico.
 Childhood years were spent roaming the shoreline, looking for

 half hidden perfect shells and weathered wood protruding from the sand while gaining a sense of space and awareness with my

-of observing visiting artists, such as Robert Rauschenberg, greatly influenced my thinking and my art.
-I graduated in 1969 with a BA in Sociology, then continued studies in studio art and art education, completing requirements for a secondary art teaching credential.
+experience of observing visiting artists, such as Robert Rauschenberg, greatly influenced my thinking and my art.
+I graduated in 1969 with a BA in Sociology, then continued studies in studio art and art education, completing requirements for a secondary art teaching credential,

 i n my home studio, I purchased a Takach etching press with a 40”x72” bed and opened a print making/painting studio with another artist, where I worked and taught privately for 14 years.

 In late 2004, my husband and I purchased a small ranch north of Los Angeles in the San Emigdio Mountains and Los Padres National Forest where his